-Thermoelectric performance of nanostructured In/Pb codoped SnTe with band convergence and resonant level via a green and facile hydrothermal method
+Thermoelectric performance of nanostructured In/Pb codoped SnTe with band convergence and resonant level prepared via a green and facile hydrothermal method†

-SnTe is considered as a promising alternative to conventional high-performance thermoelectric PbTe, which inspired the thermoelectric community for a while.
+SnTe is considered as a promising alternative to the conventional high-performance thermoelectric material PbTe, which inspired the thermoelectric community for a while.
 Here, we design a green, facile and low-energy-intensity hydrothermal route without involving any toxic or unstable chemicals to fabricate SnTe-based thermoelectric materials.
-The ultralow lattice thermal conductivity and enhanced thermoelectric performance are achieved via the combination of band engineering and nanostructuring.
-Enhanced Seebeck coefficient and power factor is induced by converging band structure and creating resonant levels due to Pb and In doping.
-More importantly, due to the reduced grain sizes, nanoparticles, and dual-atom point defect scattering, ultralow lattice thermal conductivity was obtained in the bulk samples fabricated by hydrothermal route.
-Benefiting from the enhanced power factor and significantly reduced thermal conductivity, the peak ZT is enhanced to ~0.7 in In/Pb codoped SnTe, a 60% improvement over pure SnTe.
+Ultralow lattice thermal conductivity and enhanced thermoelectric performance are achieved via the combination of band engineering and nanostructuring.
+Enhanced Seebeck coefficient and power factor are induced by converging the band structure and creating resonant levels due to Pb and In doping.
+More importantly, due to the reduced grain sizes, nanoparticles, and dual-atom point defect scattering, ultralow lattice thermal conductivity was obtained in the bulk samples fabricated by the hydrothermal route.
+Benefiting from the enhanced power factor and significantly reduced thermal conductivity, the peak ZT is enhanced to ∼0.7 in In/Pb codoped SnTe, a 60% improvement over pure SnTe.